Horse Details

 Indie is 15’1, she is registered as a Skewbald but she looks Piebald, but she does have lighter bits.

 Indie will be 7 in July 2026, and my daughter and I have owned her for over 2 years as a mother daughter share.
-She was well schooled by her previous owner , and is a very clever girl, but not a novice ride as she can be strong.
+She was well schooled by her previous owner , and is a very clever girl, but needs a confident and capable rider as she loves her work and learns quickly.

-My daughter took her to Pony Camp and all the instructors were impressed by her and she won Best Horse.
+My daughter took her to Pony Camp and all the instructors were super impressed with Indie across all disciplines and she won Best Horse.

-Unfortunately my daughter has discovered boys and lost her love of riding.
-I have held out and held out, but I think it’s time to start the process of finding a new home for a horse who has taught us both so much.
+Unfortunately my daughter has lost her love of riding.
+I have held out and held out, hoping she will come back to it but I think it’s time to start the process of finding a new home for a horse who has taught us both so much.

 My daughter used to exercise the thoroughbred in Indie – the speedy paces and jumping, and I enjoyed the cob side with a walk and a trot once a week.
 I am not a very confident rider and people at the yard say she looks after me, but she needs more than a walk and a trot, and I just can’t meet her needs.

-I don’t even know how to lunge her!
 Now my daughter has given up riding , I am struggling to meet her needs and out-horsed, and she needs more, she is bored.
-I feel sad that she is clever and has energy but I am not the rider she needs.
-She needs a confident and competent rider, who wants to have fun, and can teach her new things.
+I feel sad that I am not the rider she needs.
+She needs a confident and competent rider, who wants to have fun, and can teach her new things, and build a strong bond.

-I would love to find her a home with an experienced owner, who can continue her schooling, who understands mares, and who can gain her trust and enjoy her potential and speed.
+I would love to find her a home with an experienced owner, someone who understands mares, and wants to build a strong bond with a clever lady.

-Indie has jumped up to 1 M, she has not jumped for a few months, so would need her fitness building up .
+Indie has jumped up to 1 M, she has not jumped for a few months, so would need her fitness building up an has potential to definately jump higher.
 Her previous owner said she did 35mph in a gallop, but she has not enjoyed a good gallop since the cross country at Pony Club summer camp, which she really seemed to enjoy.

 If she trusts you, you can do anything, the adage “tell a gelding, but ask a mare” is true , her previous owner used to clip her but we have not managed to do this, her coat is quite fine, so she has not needed it, but I have no experience in clipping and she knows we haven’t got a clue, so says nope.